 Step Action 1 Click on the model feature for which to edit the Tagged Values.
-Its Tagged Values display in the 'Tags' tab of the Properties window .
+Its Tagged Values display in the 'Tags' tab of the Properties window. its ragged values display in the rags tab of the Properties window.
 2 Click on the Tagged Value to add information to.
 3 Click on the button or press Ctrl+E. The 'Tagged Value Note' dialog displays.
 4 In the 'Note' field, type the information relating to the Tagged Value.
-Click on the OK button .
+Click on the OK button.
 5 The information is displayed in the lower portion of the Properties window whenever the Tagged Value is selected.

-• The notes are displayed in the lower portion of the Properties window only if the 'Hide Properties Info Section' checkbox is not selected in the 'Window Behavior' tab of the 'Preferences' dialog (select the 'Start > Appearance > Preferences > Preferences' ribbon option and the 'General > Window Behavior' tab); if you change the setting of this option, you might have to restart Enterprise Architect to make the change take effect
+• The notes are displayed in the lower portion of the Properties window only if the 'Hide Properties Info Section' checkbox is not selected in the 'Window Behavior' tab of the 'Preferences' dialog (select the 'Start > Appearance > Preferences' ribbon option and the 'General > Window Behavior' tab); if you change the setting of this option, you might have to restart Enterprise Architect to make the change take effect